UN agency chiefs say Gaza needs more aid to arrive faster, warning of famine and disease

 The Health Ministry in Hamas-ruled Gaza said Monday that the bodies of 132 people killed in Israeli strikes were brought to Gaza hospitals over the past day, raising the death toll from the start of the war to 24,100.

-The ministry, which does not distinguish between fighters and noncombatants in its tally, says two-thirds of those killed in the war were women and children.
+The ministry, which doesn't distinguish between fighters and noncombatants in its tally, says two-thirds of those killed in the war were women and children.
 Israel says its forces have killed roughly 8,000 militants, without providing evidence.

+Israel blames Hamas for the high Palestinian death toll, saying its fighters make use of civilian buildings, and launch attacks from densely populated urban areas.

 On Monday, the military said its forces and aircraft targeted militants in the second-largest city Khan Younis, a current focus of the ground offensive, as well as in northern Gaza, where the Israeli military says it continues to expand its control.

-Israel blames Hamas for the high death toll, saying its fighters make use of civilian buildings and launch attacks from densely populated urban areas.

 In Israel, a woman was killed and 12 other people were wounded in a car-ramming and stabbing attack in a suburb of Tel Aviv that police said was carried out by at least two Palestinians.
 They were later arrested.
-The police say the suspects stole three different cars and attempted to run down pedestrians.
+The suspects stole three different cars and attempted to run down pedestrians, police said.

+Hamas praised the attack, but neither it nor other Palestinian armed groups claimed responsibility for it.

 Palestinians have carried out a number of attacks against Israelis since the start of the war, mainly in Jerusalem or the occupied West Bank.
 Around 350 Palestinians have been killed by Israeli forces in the West Bank, according to the Palestinian Health Ministry, mostly in confrontations during Israeli arrest raids or violent protests.